microsoft/hlsl-specs/proposals/0021-vk-coop-matrix.md

   // clang-format on
 };

-// Cooperative matrix that can be used in the "a" position of a multiple add
+// Cooperative matrix that can be used in the "a" position of a multiply add
 // instruction (r = (a * b) + c).
 template <typename ComponentType, Scope scope, uint rows, uint columns>
 using CooperativeMatrixA =
     CooperativeMatrix<ComponentType, scope, rows, columns,
                       CooperativeMatrixUseMatrixAKHR>;

-// Cooperative matrix that can be used in the "b" position of a multiple add
+// Cooperative matrix that can be used in the "b" position of a multiply add
 // instruction (r = (a * b) + c).
 template <typename ComponentType, Scope scope, uint rows, uint columns>
 using CooperativeMatrixB =
     CooperativeMatrix<ComponentType, scope, rows, columns,
                       CooperativeMatrixUseMatrixBKHR>;

-// Cooperative matrix that can be used in the "r" and "c" position of a multiple
+// Cooperative matrix that can be used in the "r" and "c" position of a multiply
 // add instruction (r = (a * b) + c).
 template <typename ComponentType, Scope scope, uint rows, uint columns>
 using CooperativeMatrixAccumulator =